About NBFC MFI

 For Existing NBFCs

 All NBFCs already registered with RBI, which want to convert to NBFC MFI, are to seek registration with RBI, subject to the condition that they NOF at Rs.
-5 crore.
-If this condition is not fulfilled, they must ensure that loans to the Microfinance sector (i.e. individuals, Self Help Groups or Joint Liability Groups) will be less than 10% of its Total Assets.
+5 crores.
+If this condition is not fulfilled, they must ensure that loans to the Microfinance sector (i.e. individuals, Self Help Groups, or Joint Liability Groups) will be less than 10% of its Total Assets.

 Post Registration Conditions